The science of apple cider vinegar hair rinse5 min read

 What is apple cider vinegar?

+Vinegar comes from the French phrase “vin aigre,” which means sour wine.
+It can be made from nearly anything containing sugar, including fruit, vegetables and grains.
+Yeasts first ferment sugar into alcohol, which is then turned into acetic acid by bacteria.
 The industry makes apple cider vinegar from fermented apple juice.
-Production crushes the apples for juice, following with the addition of bacteria and yeast.
-This is in order to start the alcoholic fermentation process, which converts the sugars to alcohol.
-In the second fermentation step, the alcohol is converted into vinegar by acetic acid-forming bacteria (Acetobacter species), acetic acid is necessary to make vinegar mildly acidic, with a typical pH of 2–3.
+Apples are crushed for the juice, following by the addition of bacteria and yeast.
+This starts the alcoholic fermentation process, which converts the sugars to alcohol.
+In the second fermentation step, the alcohol is converted into vinegar by acetic acid-forming bacteria (Acetobacter species).
+Acetic acid is necessary to make vinegar mildly acidic, with a typical pH of 2–3.

 (For reference, the pH scale ranges from 0–14: